 Someone once told me this metaphor and it really helped me.
 Think of yourself as water.
 Water is pure like you.
 The negative thoughts that you are having are dirt that has got into the water.
 Despite the water being dirty, the water can be filtered and purified again.
 I have spoken to many people who have had these thoughts and with some work have managed to break through and are living a happy life now.
 I am going to share some of the things that help me on a daily basis, advice that I have heard and information that I have found during research.

 It is good to spend time with people that make you feel better for being around them.
 I have found great solace in going to yoga and meditation.
 Going to meditation has completely changed my direction and given me some clarity.
 It always teaches you to be in the present.
 This is useful, being depressed is a consequence of living in the past and anxiety is a consequence of living in the future.
-Do you notice how you can spend time with a group of people and although everything can seem fine,
+Do you notice how you can spend time with a group of people and everything seems fine, but when you leave you

 I ensure that I have my go-to place for cheering me up.
 Everywhere I go, I make videos full of my best memories.
 Whenever I feel down I watch them and it reminds me that life has been good and that it can be good again.
 Something that I have heard recommended is making a “distraction box” – fill it with things that provide comfort, remind you of the good things in your life, and help lift your mood.
 You can include anything meaningful and helpful to you, e.g. a book, photos, letters, poems, music, notes to yourself, a toy, perfume, jokes etc.